If You Don’t Have A Winter Car Survival Kit, Now’s The Time!

 This kit will help you accomplish two things.

-It will help you get unstuck should your vehicle slide off the road.
+- It will help you get unstuck should your vehicle slide off the road

 Gear To Help You Get Unstuck

-Mainly, the preventative equipment required for self-rescue consists of:
+The preventative equipment required for self-rescue consists of:

 - Ways to remove snow